 Symptoms of corneal abrasion or foreign body include foreign body sensation, tearing, and redness; visual acuity is typically unchanged.

 Diagnosis is usually by slit-lamp examination with fluorescein staining.

 Suspect an intraocular foreign body if fluorescein streams away from a corneal defect, if the pupil is teardrop shaped, or if the mechanism of injury involves a high-speed machine (eg, drill, saw, anything with a metal-on-metal mechanism), hammering, or explosion.

 Treat corneal abrasions and foreign bodies by removing foreign material, prescribing a topical antibiotic, and sometimes instilling a cycloplegic.

-For intraocular foreign bodies, give systemic and topical antibiotics, apply a shield, and consult an ophthalmologict for surgical removal.
+For intraocular foreign bodies, give systemic and topical antibiotics, apply a shield, control pain and nausea, and consult an ophthalmologist for surgical removal.